Knock laziness out of your teenager: When you are at home because it is your day off, what are things that your teenager does?

 - Lack of enthusiasm

-- Making excuses or finding reasons not to do something
+- Making excuses or finding reasons why they cannot do

 - Fatigue, exhaustion, or lack of energy